 Compliance Tip: An employer may be able to run some of the leave of absence laws described below concurrently.
-An employer should always investigate whether job-protected time off from two or more laws may be charged off at the same time and decide if it wishes to do so.
+An employer should always investigate whether job-protected time off from two or more laws may be run concurrently.
 If it decides to do so, the employer should notify employees via company handbook and other written policies to minimize any misunderstanding about the practice in the future.